Human trafficking in Qatar: Prosecution (2024–2025)

+Protection (2009)

 Qatar made minimal progress in protecting victims of trafficking during the reporting period.
-Although health care facilities reportedly refer suspected abuse cases to the government’s anti-trafficking shelter for investigation, the government lacked a systematic procedure for law enforcement to identify victims of trafficking among vulnerable populations, such as foreign workers awaiting deportation and women arrested for prostitution; as a result, victims may be punished and automatically deported without being identified as victims or offered protection.
+Although health care facilities reportedly refer suspected abuse cases to the government's anti-trafficking shelter for investigation, the government lacked a systematic procedure for law enforcement to identify victims of trafficking among vulnerable populations, such as foreign workers awaiting deportation and women arrested for prostitution; as a result, victims may be punished and automatically deported without being identified as victims or offered protection.
 The government reported the MOI has a process by which it refers victims to the trafficking shelter; however, this process was underutilized in practice.
 The trafficking shelter assisted 24 individuals during the reporting period and provided them with a wide range of services, including full medical treatment and legal and job assistance.
 While this was an increase in the number of individuals served over the past year, it was not confirmed that all were trafficking victims.
 It was unknown how many of those cases were the result of law enforcement referrals.
 During the reporting period, the shelter assisted five victims in filing civil charges against their employers.
 The shelter also assisted one victim in filing criminal charges against her sponsor for sexual abuse under Articles 296 and 297.
 A criminal court convicted the sponsor and sentenced him to five years imprisonment.
 Qatar commonly fined and detained potential trafficking victims for unlawful acts committed as a direct result of being trafficked, such as immigration violations and running away from their sponsors, without determining whether the individuals were victims of trafficking.
 Most potential victims remain in deportation centers for weeks or months pending resolution of their cases, but some remain in centers for up to one year.
 This prolonged period often depends on when an employer will approve an exit visa, but it also depends on pending resolution of their cases or retaliation for seeking to recover unpaid wages or request a new sponsor.
 Some employers and sponsors threatened victims in an attempt to keep them from seeking legal redress.
 Domestic workers are not permitted to file civil suits against their employers under the labor law since they are not covered by it.
 Civil suits can only be filed for failure to meet the financial obligations of the sponsor toward domestic help; in practice, civil suits are rare.

 Qatar sometimes offered temporary relief from deportation to enable victims to testify as witnesses against their employers.
 However, victims were generally not permitted to leave the country if there was a pending case.
 The government did not routinely encourage victims to assist in trafficking investigations or consistently offer victims alternatives to removal to countries where they may face retribution or hardship.